sedm0784/thereiclippedit/README.markdown

 ### Squirting Your Computer's Clipboard to iOS

-You press a keyboard shortcut.<sup>2</sup>.
-This invokes the There, I Clipped It Service, which runs a Python script which reads your clipboard and sends it to your iOS device as a push notification (via the [Pushover app](http://pushover.net/)).
-When your iOS device pings, you open the notification and tap on a link, which runs a script in the [Pythonista app](http://omz-software.com/pythonista/) which replaces your iOS clipboard with the copied text.
+You press a keyboard shortcut<sup>2</sup>.
+This invokes the There, I Clipped It Service, which runs a Python script that reads your clipboard and sends it to your iOS device as a push notification (via the [Pushover app](http://pushover.net/)).
+When your iOS device pings, you open the notification and tap on a link, which runs a script in the [Pythonista app](http://omz-software.com/pythonista/) that STUFFS the copied text into your your iOS clipboard.

 <sup>2: I'm using Command+Option+Ctrl+V on OS X and Ctrl+Alt+V on Windows.</sup>